andruschak/openai-gym-retro/README.md

 ## Other tips & tricks
-Here are a few tidbits I found while digging around.
+Here are a few tidbits I found from googling various topics and digging through the documentation.

 ### Replaying
 If the record variable is set, we will save a zipped bk2 playback file for each environment rendered.
 You can replay this recording using the included watch.py

-`python3 watch.py --vid SuperMarioBros-Nes-Level1-1-000000.bk2).`
+`python3 watch.py --vid SuperMarioBros-Nes-Level1-1-000000.bk2`

 ### retro/examples
 [interactive mode](https://github.com/openai/retro/blob/master/retro/examples/retro_interactive.py) will let you play the game using your keyboard.
+I havent tested.

 [discreditizer](https://github.com/openai/retro/blob/master/retro/examples/discretizer.py) will let you can define your own set of button presses.
+I havent tested.

 ### console.json
 You can look at the keybindings for the various emulators.
 The controller layouts are presented as a list of actions.
+Documentation is very light.
+Not sure exactly how this is mapped.

 for ex: [0,0,1,0,0,0,0,1,1,1,0,0]